parth-wokhlu/Quantitative-Analysis-of-Rap-Music-from-1989-to-2020/README.md

 # II.
 Methodology

+All the code for this project is open sourced (not all of it is written completely by us, so please give the original authors their due credit).

 ## Data Collection
-The first step was collecting the massive amounts of data needed to follow through on our goal.
+The first step was collecting the names of all the popular rap songs of the past 30 years.
+Because Billboard had not started a "Hot 100" List for Rap in its earlier eras, we began by

 ## Neural Network

+## Limitations/Flaws

 III.
 Results